slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 This way, instead of treating refactoring as a separate task that is more likely to get kicked down the road, you treat it as part of implementing the feature.
-This has the effect of having a higher chance of your codebase evolving based on the features you work on.
+This has the effect of your codebase naturally evolving based on the features you work on.

 While using this mindset, I actually found it to work really well.
 For the most part, the code base was kept in relatively good shape for the